Improving Quantum Computation by Optimized Qubit Routing: Experimental Results

 \paragraph{QV circuits.}

 For a second benchmark, we consider quantum volume (QV) circuits.
-According to \cite{Moll2018}, a QV circuit of depth~$d$ and width~$m$ is a circuit on $m$~qubits with $d$~layers where each layer consists of $ \floor{m / 2} $ random two-qubit gates.
+According to \cite{Moll2018}, a QV circuit of depth~$L$ and width~$m$ is a circuit on $m$~qubits with $L$~layers where each layer consists of $ \floor{m / 2} $ random two-qubit gates.
 Thus, the resulting circuit is maximally dense in terms of gates per layer.
 QV circuits of equal depth and width are used to benchmark quantum computers (see \cite{Cross2019}).
-We consider QV circuits of equal depth and width on an 8-qubit line hardware graph.
-We vary the depth from 4 to 8 and generate 10 instances per depth.
-Optimal-depth solutions are calculated using BIP.
-Our results are visualized in Figures~\ref{fig:resrouting} (e) and (f).
-In Figure~\ref{fig:qvd}, we observe that the proposed algorithm finds solutions which are close-to-optimal in terms of depth.
-Furthermore, it performs best among all considered routing heuristics.
-This also holds when comparing gate numbers, as can be seen in Figure~\ref{fig:qvg}.
-Again, this improvement comes at the cost of increased runtime.
-While the other heuristics require several seconds (not shown in Fig.~\ref{fig:resrouting}), the proposed method takes up to 10 minutes on average (Figure~\ref{fig:qvd}).
-Still, the runtime is significantly shorter than for the exact method BIP (Figure~\ref{fig:qvd}).
+We consider QV circuits of equal depth and width.

+Circuits are constructed from the gate groups of the TAP instances generated in Sec~\ref{sec:benchsgi} resulting in QV circuits with depths between $L=4$ and $L=8$.
+As in Sec.~\ref{sec:benchsgi}, tests are performed on a 8-vertex-line, ring, Y and ladder graph.
+Thus, the TAP instances associated with the routing instances generated here are exactly those of Sec.~\ref{sec:benchsgi}.

+Optimal-depth solutions cannot be calculated in reasonable time for all instances.
+However, BIP would find optimal solutions in terms of depth when solved to optimality.
+Thus, we measure resulting depth and gate count relative to the BIP solution with a runtime limit of 7200~s.